scottcolfer/scottcolfer.github.io/_posts/wheres-the-value.md

 ### Mission value

 Financial objective of non-profits: aim for liquidity - maximise the value of their available budget to accomplish their mission

+Justice is the basis of democracy.
+Everyone should be equal in the eyes of the law.

 ### Political value